usaid-cs/yesterday-i-learned/random.md

 1. Planes are very dry places.
 [Drink 250mL of water every single hour.](https://www.cntraveler.com/story/this-is-how-much-water-you-should-drink-on-a-plane)
 1. To be fair, "49,95€" sounds like "forty-nine, ninety-five euro" when you say it out loud. "$49.95" would be "dollar forty-nine point nine five", which is less similar to "forty-nine ninety-five".
 The [Euro](https://en.wikipedia.org/wiki/Currency_symbol#Usage) is one of the currencies that have the symbol either before or after.
 1. If you find soda cans in an airport, congrats!
 [You can make weapons with them!](https://vimeo.com/channels/terminalcornucopia)
-1. Chopping a tree without removing its roots is called [coppicing](https://en.wikipedia.org/wiki/Coppicing).
-This woodland management technique works on trees that don't die when you cut off most of it.
 1. No such thing as [corinthian leather](https://en.wikipedia.org/wiki/Corinthian_leather).
 Just a term made up by Chrysler advertising.
 1. "Hick town" means "redneck town".
 Rednecks themselves all their towns hick towns.
 Example: *"Are y'all gay looking to see how long it takes to get beat up in a hick town?
 NASCAR sucks?'
 'Country and Western is rubbish?'
 Guess what, you're in a hick town man."*
 1. "Fear of losing something" is why free trials work (on normal people).
 You give them something for free.
 They are so scared of having it taken away from them that they will pay to keep it.